Sensory Integration Education is an international provider of accredited Ayres' sensory integration training for therapists and other professionals.

 Her knowledge of how students learn their ASI knowledge and skills has been honed through her mentoring roles on the Masters pathway.
 Penny Stewart, Head of Online Education Development commends Cathy’s skills in supporting and engaging people –a great skill for a Membership Director “Cathy has been really proactive... sharing her ideas and drawing on her knowledge and experience - her contributions have been invaluable in keeping the group supported and engaged”.

 Members also respect her knowledge and skill.
 Moyna Talcer, Occupational Therapist and E-Mentor writes “She has a gift for expressing herself in a warm and approachable manner which has gained the respect of those around her".

 Fiona Insch has a strong business background with over twenty years experience in a blue chip top 100 FTS company.
 As a Finance Manager, she was responsible for the management and delivery of the Profit &Loss, Management Information and Systems.
 She always was passionate about the training and development of others -it was therefore a natural progression into delivering Finance Training across the company’s suite of UK technical finance courses.

 This commercial training and development experience was sought after by Ashridge Business School, where she worked in a joint venture to develop the leaders of future across the breadth of the organisation.

-Fiona was head hunted into the Sensory Integration Network in 2009 in order to apply her leadership and management skills in developing a professional learning organisation, true to its not-for-profit values, yet efficient and effective with its processes.
+Fiona was head hunted into Sensory Integration Education in 2009 in order to apply her leadership and management skills in developing a professional learning organisation, true to its not-for-profit values, yet efficient and effective with its processes.